NEW

 1. Panther

-Panther is a cloud-native SIEM and AI SOC platform built for lean security teams, combining detection-as-code with AI-powered triage, investigation, and response.
-Its open security data lake (powered by Snowflake) gives teams full data ownership, a critical differentiator for organizations that need complete control over their security data.
+Panther is an AI SOC platform built for modern security teams, combining detection-as-code with AI-powered triage, investigation, and response.
+Its open security data lake gives teams full data ownership, a critical differentiator for organizations that need complete control over their security data.

 Unlike platforms that lock your data in vendor-controlled environments, Panther's architecture ensures your security telemetry stays in infrastructure you own.
 This means no vendor lock-in, full auditability, and the flexibility to run custom analytics beyond what any single platform provides.